numaproj/numaflow-go/examples/sourcetransformer/metadata_event_time/README.md

 # Metadata Event Time

-This is a simple User Defined Function example which receives a message, changes the message event time to a time.Now(), and adds key/value pair with key "event-time" and new event time value to event-time-group
+This example demonstrates a Source Transformer that updates the event time of each message to the current time.
+It also adds this new timestamp to the message's metadata under the group `event-time-group` with the key `event-time`.